linushof/TutorialsForTeaching/BayesianCognitiveModeling/bayesian_cognitive_modeling.md

 variability, all participants show the distortion of objective probabilities as predicted by CPT.

+## Part III: Improving the Model

-# Fitting a hierarchical Model to experience-based choices from Kellen et al. (2016)
+### Fitting a hierarchical Model to experience-based choices from Kellen et al. (2016)

 To illustrate the flexibility of computational modeling and its different facets, we want to conclude with a second example.
 In